Kurt Eberhard: Early life and education

 Eberhard was born in Rottweil in the Kingdom of Württemberg.
 After completing his secondary education, he joined the Army of Württemberg on 3 August 1892.
 He was assigned to Field Artillery Regiment 13 "King Karl" (1st Württemberg) in Ulm as a Fahnenjunker (officer cadet).
 He advanced to Fahnrich on 18 March 1893, and was promoted to Leutnant and Oberleutnant on 25 November 1893 and 25 February 1902, respectively.
 From October 1902 to July 1905, Eberhard attended the Prussian War Academy in Berlin.
 He was next posted as an adjutant with the 27th Field Artillery Brigade (2nd Württemberg).
 Promoted to Hauptmann on 25 February 1908, he was assigned as a battery commander in the Field Artillery Regiment 65 (4th Württemberg) in Ludwigsburg on 25 July 1910.
 Eberhard remained in this position until his transfer on 1 October 1913 as an instructor at the Field Artillery School.

 Career

 First World War

 With the outbreak of the First World War, Eberhard returned to Field Artillery Regiment 65, again assuming the role of battery commander, and was deployed on the eastern front.
 After promotion to Major on 27 January 1915, he was given command of the regiment's Abteilung (department) II.
 Effective 10 April 1918, he was appointed commander of the 501st Field Artillery Regiment, with which he served on the western front.
-During the course of the war, he was awarded the Iron Cross, 1st and 2nd class.
+During the course of the war, he was highly decorated, being awarded the Iron Cross, 1st and 2nd class, the Knight's Cross of the Order of the Württemberg Crown with swords, the Knight's Cross of the Military Merit Order of Württemberg, the Hanseatic Cross of Hamburg, the Knight's Cross of the Albert Order, 1st class with swords, and the Military Merit Order of Bavaria, 4th class with swords and crown.
 After the end of the war, he led his regiment back home, where it was demobilized in Minden in December 1918 and disbanded in June 1919.